lylant/Watermelon/README.md

 > This table provides details about songs.
 The table contains Youtube address for each track for play a Youtube clip.

-#### User

-> This table provides details about members of Watermelon.
-It contains their personal information of the member, and login credentials.
-The passwords are encrypted using the **sha256** algorithm, the plain text passwords will not be saved the table.

 #### UserPlaylist

 > This table provides details about playlists that be created by members.